GCDigitalFellows/installdri.github.io/sections/jekyll.md

 1. Install [Node.js](https://nodejs.org/en/).
 Use the __stable__ version

 2. Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/) if it's not already installed on your computer.
-You might want to install ruby using homebrew for the same reasons as above.

 3. Clone this repo and `cd` into the new repo directory: